 Why This Matters

-DNA sequencing is the foundation of modern genetics—every major advance from disease diagnosis to evolutionary analysis depends on our ability to read genetic code.
+DNA sequencing is the foundation of modern genetics.
+Every major advance from disease diagnosis to evolutionary analysis depends on our ability to read genetic code.
 You're being tested not just on knowing these techniques exist, but on understanding why each method was developed, what trade-offs it involves, and when you'd choose one over another.
 The core concepts here include chain termination chemistry, sequencing by synthesis, read length versus throughput trade-offs, and computational assembly strategies.

 Don't just memorize technique names and dates.
 Know what problem each method solves: Why do we need long reads for some projects but short reads work fine for others?
 Why did scientists move from chemical cleavage to enzymatic methods?
-When you can explain the underlying mechanisms and compare approaches, you'll nail both multiple-choice questions and FRQs that ask you to design an experiment or troubleshoot a sequencing strategy.
+When you can explain the underlying mechanisms and compare approaches, you'll handle both multiple-choice questions and FRQs that ask you to design an experiment or troubleshoot a sequencing strategy.

 Chain Termination and Chemical Methods